Stay frosty like Tony

 to wake on lan.

-Add all physical machines to the list of known, you can use Kea DHCP leases to find all the MACs in one place.Notes:
+Add all physical machines to the list of known, you can use ISC DHCP leases to find all the MACs in one place.Notes:

 I will revisit the resources supplied after running the box for a bit.